 A manifest is like the packing list that comes with your package from online shopping.
 They want you to print the manifest, sign it, and mail it with your bonds.

 Sign and Mail

 The manifest has the Treasury Department’s mailing address in Minneapolis.
 Sign the manifest.
+It doesn’t require a signature guarantee at a bank.
 Take pictures of your bonds before you mail them with the signed manifest.